RichardMidnight/homebridge-pi/README.md

 # homebridge-pi
-Automated installation of Homebridge on a raspberry pi  (2018,2019,2020)
+Simplified installation of Homebridge on a raspberry pi  (2018,2019,2020)

 Homebridge is VERY cool, but I struggled to get it installed and working on a Raspberry Pi in 2018 when I was automating my garage doors.
 I tried so many different combinations from many bits of information that I finally coded it all into an installation script homebridge-pi.sh.
 I updated it over the years and now with hb-serivce it is much simpler.
 This gets the basic system up and running quickly, then you can get right to playing with the plugins.
 Many thanks to all the contributors who made this possible.